Remove from Favorites Add to Favorites

 2. Season the meat generously

-In this video, we used one of our favorite cuts of meat: a beautiful bone-in ribeye with lots of marbling.
-Fat is flavor, so you want a steak that has a good, even distribution of it!
-You want to add a generous amount of salt to the meat on both sides, as this creates a good crunchy crust and tons of flavor.
+For the most flavor, start with a steak that is well-marbled; fat is flavor, so you want a steak that has a good, even distribution of it!
+Then add a generous amount of salt to the meat on both sides, as this creates a good crunchy crust.
 Giada prefers to add olive oil right onto the meat instead of in the pan first, because...

-The secret to cast-iron success is to basically pretending that you're grilling!
-When we grill, we usually oil up the product rather than the grill itself to prevent flare-ups, and the same concept holds true for cooking in a cast-iron.
-The cast-iron pans retain much more heat than your average nonstick pan, so cooking time will be closer to that of high-heat grilling than your average sautéing.
+The secret to cast-iron success is to basically pretend that you're grilling!
+When we grill, we usually oil up the food rather than the grill itself to prevent flare-ups, and the same technique works well for cooking in cast iron.
+Cast-iron pans retain much more heat than your average nonstick pan, so cooking time will be closer to that of high-heat grilling than your average sautéing.

 4. Leave the meat alone

-Have you ever tried to move a steak around in a pan just a minute or two after putting it there, and finding yourself panicking a bit because it's totally stuck?
+Have you ever tried to move a steak around in a pan just a minute or two after putting it there and start panicking because it's totally stuck?
 Don't worry!
 The proteins of the steak need time to fully coagulate, and when it's ready, it won't stick anymore.
-Be patient, and don't worry!
+Be patient.

 0 comments